egladman/octoprint-fedora-arm/README.md

 # octoprint-fedora-arm

-A purpose-built Octoprint ARM image with an emphasis on stability, and ease of use.
+An immutable [Octoprint](https://octoprint.org/) ARM image with an emphasis on stability.
+Set it and forget it.
 This project was inspired by [OctoPi](https://github.com/guysoft/OctoPi).

 ## Features

 - Read-only filesystem
 - Container-based
 - Application auto-updates
+  - Disabled by default
 - Device Autodiscovery
   - On boot all relevant [character devices](https://en.wikipedia.org/wiki/Device_file) (i.e, serial ports, cameras) will be made accessible to Octoprint

-## Considerations
+## Persistence

-In an effort to reduce the overall image size, the container image is not include shipped image.
-On first boot it's downloaded.
+1. Format a usb flashdrive with the following settings:
+- label: `OCTOPRINT`

+2. While off insert the usb flashdrive into the device.

+3. Power on the device.
+Octoprint config settings will be written to the flashdrive.

 ## Build